hassan-obeid/tr_b_causal_2020/notebooks/_02-ProjectRationale.md

 ## Why work on this problem now?

-The field of causal inference has had a significant boost in interest recently with a new direction of research based on both the potential outcome framework and the double ML methods, as well as causal graphical models put forward by Pearl.
+The field of causal inference has had a significant boost in interest recently with a new direction of research based on the potential outcome framework and the double ML methods, as well as causal graphical models put forward by Pearl.